FACTBOX-Major oil spills with ships | Science-Environment

 1979 - The Atlantic Empress and the Aegean Captain, two fully loaded oil tankers, collided 10 miles (16.1 kms)off the coast of Tobago in a tropical rainstorm, spilling more than 2.1 million barrels of oil into the Caribbean.
 1983 - The Castillo de Bellver exploded and sank off the coast of Cape Town carrying roughly 250,000 tonnes of crude oil.

 1988 - The fully loaded tanker Odyssey operated by Polembros Shipping exploded and sank in the North Atlantic 700 miles off the coast of Nova Scotia, Canada, spilling 1 million barrels of oil.
-1989 - The Exxon Valdez, an oil tanker bound for Long Beach, California, hit Prince William Sound in Alaska, dumping more than 250,000 barrels of crude oil into the sea killing animals and plants throughout Prince William Sound.
+1989 - The Exxon Valdez, an oil tanker bound for Long Beach, California, hit Bligh Reef in Alaska's Prince William Sound, dumping more than 250,000 barrels of crude oil into the sea killing animals and plants throughout Prince William Sound.

 The accident, considered one of the worst human-caused environmental disasters, led to new rules requiring double-hulled ships in the region.
 1991 - The oil tanker ABT Summer exploded about 900 miles off the coast of Angola, spilling its entire cargo of 1.9 million barrels at sea.